-· Department/Location Supervisor omplaint(s), including the name of the person(s) about whom volves specific comments, please include a description of the ossible, provide copies of, any emails, text messages, letters, eports, or other items that relate to your complaint(s): C. Persons With Information - Please list your complaint(s): any individuals who you believe may have information about our concerns to anyone else at the Company?
-If so, please son to whom you reported the concerns, and the date of the promptly provide such information to Pec Iditional information that relates to my complaint, I must uple Operations.
-I also am aware that the Company prohibits aint, and I agree that I will immediately report any incident I is procedures for reporting retaliation.
-Employee's Signature Date completed by Employee People Operations Recipient Signature Date received from Employee
+Name Title Department/Location Supervisor ding the name of the person(s) about who imments, please include a description of the opies of, any emails, text messages, letter ems that relate to your complaint(s): C. Persons With Information - P your complaint(s): Please list any individuals w ho you believe may have information abo nyone else at the Company?
+If so, please reported the concerns, and the date of the promptly provide such information on to People Operations.
+In is complaint, and I agree t on that relates to my complaint, I must also am aware that the Company prohibit hat I will immediately report any incident I eporting retaliation.
+Employee's Signature Date completed by Employee People Operations Recipient Signature anature Date received from Employee